DennisSuitters/AuroraCMS/README.md

   - Address location Map can be displayed on Home Page, Contact Us, and Event Items.
 - Dashboard Widgets, that can be enabled/disabled, resized, and repositioned.
   - AuroraCMS Updates, changelog of the CMS updates.
-  - Browsers, browsers count used to access website.
-  - Devices, devices count used to access website.
   - Recent Admin Activity
-  - Referrers, popular referrers, such as Google, Duck Duck Go, and other popular places.
   - Sale Content, uses current date to determine known Australian popular Sales periods, and selects Inventory that was published at the same time on previous year minus 1 month.
-  - SEO links, links to resources to learn SEO for DIY.
-  - SEO Unsolicited Tips, Unsolicited tips from Candour on LinkedIn.
-  - Top Keywords, search keywords used via the front end search (on site search, not from Search Engines).
   - Viewed pages, top ten viewed pages, and their view count.
   - Visitor Stats, some visitors stats, like new bookings, orders, calls when clicking linked phone numbers.
   - Weather, takes Longitude and Latitude values from Map Position to find weather for that area (usually business location), if not set, tries to get approximate location via Browser Connection Information.
 - Content Widgets, that can be enabled/disabled.
-  - Text Analysis, uses the Hemmingway Javascript implementation to analyse text and gives ratings.
   - SEO Content Help, links to handy tools for writing content, or to get inspiration.
 - Advertisements.
   - Home page for Horizontal Banners, Side Menu for Vertical Banners.